<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What is a variable energy tariff?

-As a standard variable tariff (SVT) customer, your prices will fluctuate with the energy price cap, which is based on the energy market.
-If prices decrease, you will save money by paying less.
-But, you'll pay more when they go up.
+If you're on a standard variable tariff (SVT), your prices will go up and down with the energy price cap, which is based on the wholesale energy market.
+If wholesale prices decrease, you'll save money.
+But you'll pay more when they go up.

-Energy suppliers have standard variable tariffs as their default pricing plan.
-So, if you were on a fixed-rate contract and that came to an end, they'd usually automatically roll you onto their SVT.
+Standard variable tariffs are the default pricing plan for energy suppliers.
+If you were on a fixed-rate contract that came to an end, you'd usually be automatically rolled onto your supplier's SVT.

 Get a quote for a variable tariff bills package